-Example: Luxy Hair once again is a great example of a product line with low turnover, actually no turnover.
-They have two weights of hair extensions and 11 colours for each weight.
+Example: Luxy Hair once again is a great example of a product line with low turnover—actually, no turnover.
+They have two weights of hair extensions and 11 colors for each weight.
 Their product line never has to change, it’s always constant.

 15. Consumable or Disposable

-Repeat customers are essential to any business, and it’s MUCH easier to sell to existing customers who trust you than to new prospects.
+Repeat customers are essential to any business, and it’s much easier to sell to existing customers who trust you rather than to new prospects.
 If your product needs to be re-ordered on a regular basis—and you’re able to keep your customers happy—you’ll be on your way to building a profitable business with recurring revenue.

-Example: Manpacks.com is an ecommerce business based on consumable/disposable products and subscription.
-By selling things like condoms, razors, socks and underwear, they can turn a single order into multiple and ongoing orders.
+Example: Manpacks.com was an ecommerce business based on consumable/disposable products and subscription.
+By selling things like condoms, razors, socks, and underwear, they could turn a single order into multiple and ongoing orders.

-Example 1: Yummy Tummy Soup Company based out of Toronto sells fresh made, home-style soup, baked good and desserts.
-Everything is made daily, packaged up and shipped out.
-I have actually had their product before and I must admit, it’s really good.
-But as a business model, I would be hesitant especially as a lifestyle business as it requires you to be working daily and does not allow time and location freedom.
+Example 1: Yummy Tummy Soup Company was based out of Toronto and sold freshly made, home-style soup, baked goods, and desserts.
+Everything was made daily, packaged up, and shipped out.
+I actually had their products before and I must admit, they were really good.
+But as a business model, I would be hesitant—especially as a lifestyle business because it requires you to work daily and does not allow time and location freedom.

 17. Restrictions & Regulations

 Restrictions and regulations suck but they are in place for a reason.
-Before you go ahead and purchase inventory of any product, make sure you talk to your shipping company, customs and your warehouse to make sure there are no restrictions or regulations on your product.
-Being unprepared for this can end up being stressful, time consuming and expensive.
+Before you go ahead and purchase inventory for any product, make sure you talk to your shipping company, customs broker, and your warehouse to make sure there are no restrictions or regulations on your product.
+Being unprepared for this can end up being stressful, time-consuming, and expensive.

 Example: When Silky Polish started, they were psyched about their product and niche.
-They spent countless hours finding the right product and manufacture and testing dozens of samples.
-They were all ready to go and have their first order from their manufacture delivered to their fulfilment warehouse until they got the bad news.
-Nail polish has active chemicals in it and is considered “Hazmat”—hazardous material which caused issues with their selected fulfilment warehouse storing it.
-They also had issues when it came to shipping to customers, as Hazmat products cannot be shipped by air transit so they were limited to ground shipping to customers, preventing international sales.
+They spent countless hours finding the right product and manufacturer and testing dozens of samples.
+They were all ready to go and have their first order from their manufacture delivered to their fulfillment warehouse until they got the bad news.
+Nail polish has active chemicals in it and is considered “Hazmat”—hazardous material—which caused issues with their selected fulfillment warehouse storing it.
+They also had issues when it came to shipping to customers, as Hazmat products cannot be shipped by air transit, so they were limited to ground shipping to customers, preventing international sales.

-Once again I want to reiterate that the purpose of this evaluation is not to try to find an ecommerce product that fits into as many categories as possible.
-It’s about organizing your thoughts around some key success points and bringing to the surface some information you may not have thought about.
-Sometimes when you get excited about something, it’s easy to overlook potential pitfalls.
-Hopefully, with this list you will be able to evaluate potential products and niches more efficiently and increase your overall chances of answering the question of what to sell online.
+Once again, I want to reiterate that the purpose of this evaluation is not to try to find an ecommerce product that fits into as many categories as possible.
+It’s about organizing your thoughts around some key success points and bringing to the surface some information you may not have thought about when figuring out what to sell online.
+Sometimes when you get excited about something it’s easy to overlook potential pitfalls.
+Hopefully, with this list, you will be able to evaluate potential products and niches more efficiently and increase your overall chances of success.